sandin/unicli/README.md

 ​

-Load an elf file into memory:
+Load an ELF/PE/Mach-O file into memory:

 ```bash
 >>> load /your/path/libdemo.so
 Load Success, base address: 0x10bb32000
 ```
-> NOTE: unidbg will map all LOAD sections in the ELF file to unicorn's virtual memory.
+> NOTE: unidbg will map all LOAD segments in the ELF file to unicorn's virtual memory.

 ​